Campus Branding for the Future

 Build or reinforce a strong branding campaign.
 The primary reason that companies have year-long programs is that they are looking to the future.
 This does not necessarily mean the biggest companies, but it is the organizations that are presenting the right message.
 And yes, this should continue even when you are not hiring.
 Much of the strategy can be enhancing current recruiting activities such as image in the job bank, exterior promotion during an info session, and/or year-round follow-up communication.

 Non-recruiting related branding activities.
 There are many activities that are not recruiting, which can be part of a company’s branding strategy.
 This can include technical talks/lunch and learns at student organization meetings (see guidelines), presenting on a job searching topic, networking seminars and dinners, participating in a career panel, student project sponsorships, research partnerships with Mines, technical tours, company challenges / competitions (such as hack-a-thons), partnering with student clubs or organizations on external community projects, and supporting a corporate and foundation scholarship or fellowship.

 Companies who implement and manage successful branding programs with a great ROI, begin their strategy with arranging an engagement or branding visit to campus (including faculty and administrative department meetings).
 These meetings can be held annually to review program success or just initially to research ideas for a custom plan.
 Find out more or schedule a visit.

-Meet one-on-one with Mines students during this excellent event, and use your expertise to offer resume critiques and practice interviews in preparation for recruiting season.
+Meet one-on-one with Mines students during this professional development event, and use your expertise to offer resume critiques and practice interviews in preparation for recruiting season.
 You will have the opportunity to meet one-on-one with students showing your commitment to their success and helping them develop skills to be strong candidates.